 To create a run configuration for a static method

-Set the caret on the declaration of a public static method without parameters.
+Set the caret at the declaration of a public static method without parameters.

 Press Alt+Enter or click the action indicator on the left.

-In the action list that opens, choose Debug and then select any of the items with ellipsis (e.g. Run...)
+In the action list that opens, choose Debug and then select any of the items with ellipsis (for example Run...)